animesh-007/midas_internship_task2/README.md

 conda install pytorch=1.8.1 torchvision=0.9.1 cudatoolkit=10.1 -c pytorch
 pip install requirements.txt
 ```
+## Network Architecture
+The network architecture below is used for all the 3 subtasks by changing the last layer of the architecture.

 ## Task2_1
 Change directory to Task2_1 using `cd task2_1`
 ### Prepare data